tucats/ego/LANGUAGE.md

         Manager: false
     }

 The type `Employee` contains within it an item `Info` which is of another type, `EmpInfo`.
-Note that when initializing the fields of the newly-created instance variabel `e`, you must identify the type name for the `Info` field explicitly, since it acts as an instance generator itself for an instance of `EmpInfo` which is then stored in the field `Info` in the structure.
+Note that when initializing the fields of the newly-created instance variable `e`, you must identify the type name for the `Info` field explicitly, since it acts as an instance generator itself for an instance of `EmpInfo` which is then stored in the field `Info` in the structure.

 &nbsp;
 &nbsp;

 # Error Handling <a name="errors"></a>

 There are two kinds of errors that can be managed in an _Ego_ program.

 The first are user- or runtime-generated errors, which are actually values of a data type called `error`.
 You can create a new error variable using the `error()` function, as in:

     if v == 0 {
         return error("invalid zero value")
     }

 This code, executed in a function, would return a value of type `error` that, when printed, indicates the text string given.
 An `error` can also have value `nil` which means no error is stored in the value.
 Some runtime functions will return an error value, and your code can check to see if the result is nil versus being an actual error.

 The second kind are panic error, which are errors generated by _Ego_ itself while running your program.
 For example, an attempt to divide by zero generates a panic error.
 By default, this causes the program to stop running and an error message to be printed out.

-## `try` and `catch` <a name="trycatch"></a>
+## `try` and `catch` <a name="try-catch"></a>

 You can use the `try` statement to run a block of code (in the same scope as the enclosing statement) and catch any panic errors that occur during the execution of that block.
 The error causes the code